zxc7563598/php-china-division/README.md

 Regularly updated dataset of China's administrative divisions with ID-card address parsing.
 Distributed via Composer and versioned for use in forms, validation, and address-related features

 **This project has been parsed by Zread.
-If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-china-division)**
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-china-division)**

 ---